akmfelix/python_hero/hero2.md

 ~~~

 ### Polymorphism
-* in Python, Polymorphism refers to the way in which different object classes can share the same method name \n
-* and then those methods can be called from the same place even though a variety of different objects might be passed in.
+We've learned that while functions can take in different arguments, methods belong to the objects they act on.
+In Python, polymorphism refers to the way in which different object classes can share the same method name, and those methods can be called from the same place even though a variety of different objects might be passed in.

-* Basic idea is you have these two separate classes that happen to share the same method name, allowing you to then call those same method names \n
-* without needing to worry about the specific class that's being passed in.
+* Here we have a Dog class and a Cat class, and each has a .speak() method.
+When called, each object's .speak() method returns a result unique to the object.
+* There a few different ways to demonstrate polymorphism.
+First, with a for loop.
+* Another is with functions.
+* In both cases we were able to pass in different object types, and we obtained object-specific results from the same mechanism.
 ~~~
 ___________________________________________________
-## So here we have a Dog class and a Cat class.
-Each of them has the speak method.
-When called each objects speak method, returns a result.
-## That's unique to the object.
-That is to say it's unique for the dog to say woof and it's unique to the cat to say meow,
-## as well as their names are going to be unique to that particular instance of the class.

 class Dog():
     def __init__(self, name):
         self.name = name